 about

 I am a PhD student at the University of Michigan School of Information.
 My research interest broadly lies in health informatics and health and health care equity, while also drawing on perspectives from adjacent fields such as social computing and implementation science.
-Most recently, I have been exploring how artificial intelligence can support more equitable and effective health care, particularly in the context of health and social care integration.
-I view care activities related to social care integration as fundamentally focused on the social and structural determinants of health, as providers, who are often community health workers, social workers, and social service navigators, work to address issues such as housing instability, food insecurity, transportation barriers, and experiences of stigma and discrimination.
+Most recently, I have been thinking about how artificial intelligence can support more equitable and effective health care, particularly in the context of health and social care integration.

 Previously, I have written and researched in the space of substance use and HIV prevention, including applying feminist theories to design a mobile app for overdose reversals in Philadelphia and community-based participatory research to improve HIV preventive outcomes among LGBTQ communities in China.